 Georgia’s Senate runoff voting will be a long process today, with absentee votes not being counted until after 7 PM.
 The race is still too close to call, and control of the US Senate hangs in the balance.

 The FDA discourages half-dose vaccinations as there is no science to back that up.
 We appear to be vaccinating about 1 million people per day, with about 4 million vaccinated.
-Out of a population of 330 million, that puts us into October or so.
-Vaccines have been prioritized for 2,000 Cherokee who are the last speakers of their language, in an attempt to keep that language from going extinct.
-I wonder how many other things we are at risk of losing.
+Out of a population of 330 million, that puts us into October before most people are immunized.
+Vaccines have been prioritized for the last 2,000 Cherokee talkers in an attempt to keep that language from going extinct.
+I wonder how many other cultural treasures we are at risk of losing.

 Peters Valley Gallery (where I sell hats) reopens today.
 The Guardian reports that the UK has an infection rate of 1 in 50 people, and is going into lockdown until March.

 Websites like Netflix and USPS have red banners at the top now, stating delivery slowdowns due to COVID-19.
 I suspect LeJoy’s systematic tinkering with USPS last November has also played into it.
 Local mail that used to take 3 days now takes 6.
 Priority Mail (3 day) now takes 6-10.
-I’ve switched to UPS for shipments, and pay everything online now to make sure payments arrive on time.
+I’ve switched to UPS for shipments, and pay all bills online now to make sure payments arrive on time.
+People without internet access are at an extreme disadvantage now.

 January 6, 2021 – The World Watches a US Capitol Insurrection